EsKaye/Lux.Aeternum/README.md

 > **"Let there be light, and there was light."**

-Lux Aeternum is a powerful SDK that enables seamless integration between gaming experiences and smart lighting systems.
-Built with TypeScript, it provides a unified interface to control various RGB lighting systems (Govee, Philips Hue, etc.) and sync them with game events through the GameDin Network.
+Lux Aeternum is a powerful, TypeScript-based SDK that provides a unified interface for controlling smart lighting systems and integrating them with gaming experiences, home automation, and IoT applications.
+It supports multiple lighting brands and automation platforms through a modular, extensible architecture.

+## 🚀 Features

+- **Unified API** for multiple lighting systems (Govee, Philips Hue, LIFX, and more)
+- **Automation Platform** integration (Alexa, Google Home, Home Assistant, HomeKit, SmartThings, IFTTT)
+- **GameDin Network** integration for real-time event synchronization
+- **Event-driven** architecture for reactive lighting effects
+- **TypeScript** support with full type definitions
+- **Extensible** design for adding new device and platform adapters
+- **Cross-platform** - works in Node.js and browser environments
+- **CI/CD** ready with GitHub Actions
+- **Comprehensive** test coverage
+- **Modular** architecture for easy extension

 📖 **[Full Documentation](https://github.com/EsKaye/Lux.Aeternum#readme)** |
 [API Reference](https://github.com/EsKaye/Lux.Aeternum/docs/API.md) |